JordanMLee/Resolution-ITS/README.md

-# Resolution ITS is an Enterprise IT Issue Management System
+#### Resolution ITS is an Enterprise IT Issue Management System :computer::clipboard:

-#
-funtionality description coming soon
+funtionality description coming soon💻💻!